Fire Department

 🏠 Legal Responsibility

-According to the Ontario Fire Code, every homeowner must install and maintain working smoke alarms:
+According to the Ontario Fire Code, every homeowner must install and maintain working smoke alarms and carbon monoxide alarms:

 - On every level of the home